manudelu/SCPG_Bioinspired_Quadruped_Robot_Control/README.md

 * Diagonal Walk
 * Bound

 There will then be 5 gait selection neurons (G_i) each of which will activate a different pattern depending on the leg movement required for that pattern.

+Remark: More details will be described in the README within the folder named Learning.

 HCO (Half-Center Oscillator)
 ------------------------------